davidhodge931/ggblanket/README.md

 status](https://www.r-pkg.org/badges/version/ggblanket)](https://CRAN.R-project.org/package=ggblanket)
 <!-- badges: end -->

-The goal of ggblanket is to assist used
+The goal of ggblanket is to assist users make beautiful ggplots faster and with less brainpower - while building intuition for how ggplot2 works.

 ## Installation